jitsedc/jitsedc/README.md

 ### Hi there, my name is Jitse De Cock 👋

 I'm a Senior Technology Consultant at PwC Belgium active in the fields of Interoperability and the Semantic Web since 2021.
-I'm active at different levels of European government, either as semantic architect, business analyst or project manager:
+I'm active at different levels of government, either as semantic architect, business analyst or project manager:

 - [SEMIC - The European Action on Interoperability (DG DIGIT - European Commission)](https://joinup.ec.europa.eu/collection/semic-support-centre)
 - [BELGIF - ICEG - The Belgian (Interfederal) Action on Interoperability (FOD BOSA - Federal Belgian Government)](https://www.belgif.be/)